br-automation-com/mappView-User/README.md

 <a name="Description"></a>
 ## Description
-The task RFID controls the RFID reader connected via USB.
+The task RFID controls the RFID reader connected via USB to the PLC.
 The reader will be automatically detected.
-When a token/key is presented to the reader, the token data is automatically detected and the user identified.
+When a token/key is presented to the reader, the token data is read and the user identified.
 The token data is also used as user password.
 This has the advantage that the user can login even if the reader is not available.
 The following functions are currently supported.

 * Scan USB for RFID reader
 * Assign token to user
 * Remove token from user

 The task and mappView visualization use an interface to communicate that can also be used to trigger functions external.

 The structure looks as follows:

 RFID
-* CMD -> Used to trigger commands like create user, change password, ...
+* CMD -> Used to trigger commands like assign and remove token, ...
 A command is triggered by setting it to true, when the command is finished the task will reset the command.
 This indicates that the command is finished.
 Do not change any parameters or set another command until the previous command is finished.
-  * AutoScan -> Start detecting and reading data from the USB reader
+  * AutoScan -> Start detecting and reading data from the RFID reader
   * TokenAssign -> Assign token to user
   * TokenAssign -> Remove token from user
-* PAR -> Parameters like user name, file path to export data, ...
+* PAR -> Parameters like refresh intervall, auto login...
-  * RefreshIntervall -> This is where import and export files are stored
-  * IsConnected -> Shows that RFID reader is connected via USB
+  * RefreshIntervall -> Polling intervall for requesting new data frrom the reader
   * DataLenMin -> Minimum length of the token data, this is used to reduce false readings
-  * AutoLogin -> Automatically login user
+  * AutoLogin -> Automatically login user when token is identified
   * UserName -> The user name affected by a command
   * Password -> Password used for this
 * DAT -> Token data as well as some status information
+  * IsConnected -> Indicates that RFID reader is connected via USB
   * Data -> Token information
-  * Cnt -> Number of reads
+  * Cnt -> Number of token reads
   * Status -> Shows the last command result or error message
 * VIS -> Data specific for the visualization
   * ExecuteLogin -> Trigger to login user